-The first three English Undergraduate Conferences have been, as one student raved, "a great celebration of talent and new ideas emerging from the undergraduates!"
+The first four English Undergraduate Conferences have been, as one student raved, "a great celebration of talent and new ideas emerging from the undergraduates!"

-For the third year, the conference will also include a special noon program on publishing, with luminaries from Twin Cities publishers speaking and answering questions on a Publishing Careers panel.
-The conference features lunchtime career and graduate school panels as well.
-Questions?
-Answers.
+For the fourth year, the conference also included a special noon program on publishing, with luminaries from Twin Cities publishers speaking and answering questions on a Publishing Careers panel.
+For the first time, the conference featured panels of current English majors speaking on "Inventing My Major: Making English Your Own," as well as of English alums speaking on "Inventing My Career: Using English to Find and/or Fashion the Job You Want."

 Other responses from past conferences: